Positivity of the CM line bundle for families of K-stable klt Fano varieties: Abstract

 \section{Abstract}

-The Chow-Mumford (CM) line bundle is a functorial line bundle on the base of any family of polarized varieties, in particular on the base of families of klt Fano varieties (also called sometimes $\bQ$-Fano varieties).
-It is conjectured that it yields a polarization on the conjectured moduli space of K-semi-stable klt Fano varieties.
-This boils down to showing semi-positivity/positivity statements about the CM-line bundle for families with $K$-semi-stable/$K$-polystable fibers.
-We prove the necessary semi-positivity statements in the $K$-semi-stable situation, and the necessary positivity statements in the uniform $K$-stable situation, including in both cases variants assuming $K$-stability only for very general fibers.
+The Chow-Mumford (CM) line bundle is a functorial line bundle on the base of any family of klt Fano varieties.
+It is conjectured that it yields a polarization on the moduli space of $K$-poly-stable klt Fano varieties.
+Proving ampleness of the CM line bundle boils down to showing semi-positivity/positivity statements about the CM-line bundle for families with $K$-semi-stable/$K$-polystable fibers.
+We prove the necessary semi-positivity statements in the $K$-semi-stable situation, and the necessary positivity statements in the uniform $K$-stable situation, including in both cases variants assuming $K$-stability only for general fibers.
 Our statements work in the most general singular situation (klt singularities), and the proofs are algebraic, except the computation of the limit of a sequence of real numbers via the central limit theorem of probability theory.
 We also present an application to the classification of Fano varieties.
-Furthermore, in the semi-positivity case we may allow log-Fano pairs.
+Additionally, our semi-positivity statements work in general for log-Fano pairs.